sayyidrafidalhadi/qorvode.ai/README.md

 ---

 <p align="center">
-  <b>Full-stack architect and ethical hacker operating at the edge of mobile and web innovation.</b> <br>
+  <b>Full-stack developer and ethical hacker operating at the edge of mobile and web innovation.</b> <br>
   From crafting fluid UIs to fortifying systems via Linux and penetration testing, I engineer digital solutions that are as robust as they are beautiful.
 </p>